majo44/storeon-substore/README.md

 //    }
 // }));

+// @changed event
+featureStore.on('@changed', (state, diff) => {
+    // here the state is a state of featureStore
+    // and diff contains only properties which are changed on featureStore level });

 // dispatching event on sub store works exactly in same way as on parent one featureStore.dispatch('toggleFeatureBooleanFlag');

 // taking state
 featureStore.get(); // returns { flag: true }